Are there any dangers of meditation?

 9. Using meditation as a substitute for therapy

 Don’t expect meditation to cure all of your problems or think that it’s an easy fix.
 While meditation might help, ask yourself if you should also speak to someone too or see a therapist.
 You are the best judge of this.
 Never use meditation to escape from existing or underlying problems.
-Just because you’re sitting silently not thinking, doesn’t mean all your problems will go away on their own.

 10. Facing suppressed emotions

-When you start to meditate regularly, suppressed emotion or things you haven’t thought of for years might come to the surface of your mind which might be difficult or upsetting to some people.
+When you start to meditate regularly, suppressed emotions or things you haven’t thought of for years might come to the surface of your mind which might be difficult or upsetting to some people.
 While this is a natural part of the meditation process, you should feel like you have someone to talk to if you ever become scared by the thoughts that arise.

 If you’d like to read about more dangers of meditation check out the website of the meditation teacher, Lorin Roche PhD